Dry Eyes and Contact Lenses

 What are the risk factors for dry eye syndrome?

 Dry eye syndrome is more common with increasing age, female sex, and Asian ethnicity.
 Menopause can increase the risk of dry eye syndrome.
-Paradoxically, postmenopausal women on hormone replacement therapy, especially estrogens alone, have a higher prevalence of dry eyes than postmenopausal women taking no hormones.
+Paradoxically, postmenopausal women on hormone replacement therapy, especially estrogens alone, have a higher prevalence of dry eyes than postmenopausal women who don't take hormones.

 Occupational and environmental factors increasing risk include low humidity, high room temperature, wind exposure, pollution and poor air quality, smoking, and decreased blink rates due to sustained computer use or reading.

-Diseases associated with dry eyes include vitamin A deficiency, autoimmune/connective tissue disease, hepatitis C infection, HIV infection, Sjögren's syndrome, sarcoidosis, diabetes mellitus, and androgen or estrogen deficiency.
+Diseases associated with dry eyes include vitamin A deficiency (historically known as xerophthalmia), acne rosacea, autoimmune/connective tissue disease, hepatitis C infection, HIV infection, Sjögren's syndrome, sarcoidosis, diabetes mellitus, and androgen or estrogen deficiency.

 Wearing contact lenses increases the risk of dry eye syndrome.
 Refractive surgery, especially LASIK, frequently causes dry eyes.